Note To Subscribers & Those Wishing To Subscribe:

 Grapefruit Crunch

 This is a simple way to add spark to a healthy breakfast of grapefruit.
-You'll really like this.
+You can use your favorite flavor of yogurt to customize it to your tastes.

 Green Eggs And Ham